MicrosoftDocs/power-platform/power-platform/admin/environment-groups.md

 ## Remove an environment from your environment group

-You can remove an environment from a group if it needs unique governance or if it's created there by accident.
+You can remove an environment from a group if it needs unique governance or if you created it by accident.

 1. Select the _Personal Productivity_ group.
 2. Select the environment you wish to remove.